jackwrfuller/jackwrfuller.github.io/content/projects/Asymptotic Theory of Causal Forests.md

 +++
-title = "Asymptotic Theory of Causal Forests" description = "Modern and minimalistic blog theme." weight = 1
+title = "Asymptotic Theory of Causal Forests" description = "Using probability theory to analyse the behaviour of random forests." weight = 1

 [extra] local_image = "/projects/forest.jpg"